dibakarpatro/Terraform-infra-pipeline/README.md

 - **Best Practices**: Make sure to store sensitive information such as AWS credentials in secure credential stores (e.g., Jenkins Credentials) rather than in plain text.
 ```

-This `README.md` provides a comprehensive overview of your Jenkins pipeline and Terraform project setup.
-You can modify the instructions or content if needed to better match the specifics of your project.